Opportunities

 • Hudson Political Studies: This six-week, funded summer program is for undergraduates to broaden and deepen their understanding of public policy and American political principles.
 It combines the rigorous study of politics and political thought in a seminar setting, with policy workshops led by think tank scholars and experienced government officials, and also a distinguished speaker series of exemplary figures from public life.

-• Illinois Policy Institute: Apply to work in the largest state policy think tank in the nation.
+• Illinois Policy Institute: Apply to work/intern in the largest state policy think tank in the nation.
 Based in Chicago and serving Illinois, IPI's mission is to take free-market principles, transform them into marketable policy solutions, and pass them into law.

 • Intercollegiate Studies Institute Honors Program: This year-long fellowship begins in the summer with a funded, week-long seminar.
 It continues through the year with invitations to weekend seminars and contact with mentors and other members of the ISI network.